joeyAghion/joey.aghion.com/source/2013-09-13-artsy-s-experiment-with-aws-opsworks.html.markdown

 > OpsWorks is a new service from Amazon that promises to provide high-level tools to manage your EC2-based deployment....
 If you've been straining at the limits of your Platform as a Service (PaaS) provider, or just wishing for more automation for your EC2 deployment, you may want to try it out too.

+We're all primarily developers, not system administrators.
+So over the next few months we'll be keeping a close watch on how much additional administrative overhead our new platform requires.
+So far, results have been very promising.

 [Continue reading](http://artsy.github.io/blog/2013/08/27/introduction-to-aws-opsworks/) or visit the [Hacker News comments](https://news.ycombinator.com/item?id=6297992).